maryanne3/READ-ME-GEN/README.md

 ### Description

-Node.js Challenge: Professional README Generator Generate a professional README.md file in your command line application on your local computer using the npm Inquirer package.
+Node.js Challenge: Professional README Generator:

+Generate a professional README.md file in your command line application on your local computer using the npm Inquirer package.

 ### Installation